Skip to main content

 HIGH AVAILABILITY

-France has Europe's largest Muslim population, ensuring excellent halal availability in major cities.
-Paris, Marseille, Lyon, Lille, and Toulouse feature extensive halal restaurants serving French, North African, Middle Eastern, and Turkish cuisine.
-Halal-certified butchers and grocers are common in urban areas.
-Many traditional French dishes (bouillabaisse, ratatouille, duck confit) can be found in halal versions.
+France has Europe's largest Muslim population, so halal food is easy to find in the cities.
+Paris, Marseille, Lyon, Lille and Toulouse all have plenty of halal restaurants covering French, North African, Middle Eastern and Turkish cooking, and halal butchers and grocers are common in urban neighborhoods.
+You can even find halal takes on French classics like bouillabaisse, ratatouille and duck confit.

 kosher